-Tokushima has its largest number of visitors in mid-August during the Obon and the Awa-odori dance festival.
-For visitors who do not wish to wait for the summer, the Awa Odori Kaikan offers an insight into the history of this popular local dance and a rich display of costumes and instruments used for street performances.
+Tokushima welcomes its largest number of visitors in mid-August during the Obon and the Awa-odori dance festival.
+For visitors who don't wish to wait for the summer, the Awa Odori Kaikan offers an insight into the history of this popular local dance and a rich display of costumes and instruments used for street performances.
 Daily performances of Awa odori are held on stage or performed by a robot.
-Behind the building, a cable car leads to the summit of Mount Bizan, for those who do not want to climb by foot, for a spring stroll under its1 500 blossoming cherry trees.
+Behind the building, a cable car leads to the summit of Mount Bizan for those who don't want to climb by foot, for a spring stroll under its 1,500 blossoming cherry trees.

 Tokushima, Capital of indigo

-Indigo dyeing and drawing are among the typical activities of Tokushima, which ensured its commercial success in the past.
-For approxiamtely 500-3000 yen depending on the piece and the pattern selected, artists and curious can try their hand at it, at the Indigo House, a former merchant house, which today introduces its visitors to traditional techniques to decorate handkerchiefs, clothing, fans and curtains.
+Indigo dyeing and drawing are some of the typical activities of Tokushima, which ensured its commercial success in the past.
+For approxiamtely 500-3000 yen (depending on the piece and the pattern selected), artists and the curious can try their hand at it at the Indigo House, a former merchant house, which today introduces its visitors to traditional techniques used to decorate handkerchiefs, clothing, fans and curtains.

-In terms of traditional activities, Tenguhisa Museum, the former workshop of a famous doll designer, which has been restored and invites visitors to discover the art of making bunraku puppets Or ningyô Joruri.
-There are daily erformances at the Awa Jurobe Yashiki residence, the former samurai dwelling, converted into a theater and museum.
+In terms of traditional activities, Tenguhisa Museum, the former workshop of a famous doll designer, has been restored and invites visitors to discover the art of making bunraku puppets, or ningyo joruri.
+There are daily performances at the Awa Jurobe Yashiki residence, a former samurai dwelling, now converted into a theater and museum.

 Stage of pilgrimage

-Also very popular with pilgrims, Tokushima is home to five of the 88 temples of the Shikoku pilgrimage: Dainichi-ji, Jôraku-ji, Kokubun-ji, Kannon-ji and Ido-ji.
-The departure of the famous religious trail begins at Ryozen-ji temple in the city of Naruto, north of Tokushima, also famous for its natural eddies in its Strait.
+Also very popular with pilgrims, Tokushima is home to five of the 88 temples of the Shikoku pilgrimage: Dainichi-ji, Joraku-ji, Kokubun-ji, Kannon-ji and Ido-ji.
+The famous religious trail begins at Ryozen-ji temple in the city of Naruto, north of Tokushima, also famous for its natural whirlpools in its strait.